shreyasc60/ds_notes/R Programming/Checking for Bias in R.md

 #### The bias() function

-Basically the bias function finds the average amount that the actual outcome is greater than the predicted outcome
+Basically the bias function finds the average amount that the actual outcome is greater than the predicted outcome.